nealedavis/nealedavis.github.io/_pages/about.md

   - /about.html
 ---

-I am teaching assistant professor in computer science and a [Software Carpentry](https://www.software-carpentry.org/) instructor and trainer.
+I am a teaching assistant professor in computer science at the University of Illinois and a [Software Carpentry](https://www.software-carpentry.org/) instructor and trainer.

 My background is in nuclear engineering.
-I am interested as well in high-performance computing, engineering pedagogy, the history and philosophy of science, and [institutional epistemology](https://old.reddit.com/r/InStep/).
+I have taught coursework in progamming for engineers (Python and MATLAB), software development tools and techniques, computational fluid dynamics, and finite element analysis.
+I am furthermore interested in high-performance computing, engineering pedagogy, the history and philosophy of science, and [institutional epistemology](https://old.reddit.com/r/InStep/).